 - Start your Office Professional 2007 Setup CD or other installation media.

 - In Setup, click Add or Remove Features, and then click Continue.

 Note If you work in an environment in which Office Professional 2007 is installed on individual computers by IT administrators rather than by CD, follow these steps:

 - In Microsoft Windows, click the Start button, and then click Control Panel.

 - Double-click Add or Remove Programs.

-- Select Microsoft Office 2010, and then click Change.
+- Select 2007 Microsoft Office system, and then click Change.

 - Click Add or remove features, and then click Continue.